Learner motorbike insurance

 Do I need insurance to ride the bikes at a motorbike school?

-If you’re learning how to ride a bigger bike at a professional motorbike school, or you’re taking your CBT course, you’ll be covered by the school’s insurance so long as you ride the bikes provided by them.
-If you bring and use your own bike you’ll need to have your own insurance in place.
+If you’re learning at a professional motorbike school, you’ll be covered by the school’s insurance so long as you ride the bikes provided by them.

 Can I carry passengers on my motorbike as a learner?